STAT545-UBC-hw-2018-19/hw05-CeciliaLe07/hw05-CeciliaLe07.md

     ##  $ pop      : int  8425333 9240934 10267083 11537966 13079460 14880372 12881816 13867957 16317921 22227415 ...
     ##  $ gdpPercap: num  779 821 853 836 740 ...

-When we filter by condition `continent != "Oceania"` we can note that both *continent* and *country* keep the same number of levels without filtering, this happens because we have empty levels on the filtered dataframe.
+We can note that both *continent* and *country* **keep the same number of levels** than without filtering.
+This happens because we have empty levels on the filtered dataframe.
 In order to drop this kind of levels we can use `droplevels()`:

 ``` r
 gapminder %>%